 Many soldiers received awards for their bravery and service in the war.

-The Honours and awards section of the Australian War Memorial contains details of honours and awards to Australians while on active service with Australian forces, and includes references to where the recommendation and award can be found in the Commonwealth of Australia Gazette as well as the London gazette.
+The Australian War Memorial has a useful guide called Researching a person which outlines how to find details of honours and awards presented to Australians while on active service with Australian forces.
+It also includes references where the recommendation and award can be found in the Commonwealth of Australia Gazette as well as the London gazette.

 To find out what awards have been issued from the Australian and Imperial honours and awards systems from the Boer War to the present day check Defence Honours and Awards.